Veikkosuhonen/fft/docs/implementation.md

 7. Previously an array of floats containing the frequency data was directly sent to the shader program to be visualized, but in the current version, a spectrogram or a time-frequency representation image is rendered instead.
 This is done by writing the dct values into the left edge of a texture, and shifting the entire texture right each frame, so it is gradually filled.
 (This is actually horribly inefficient as the entire texture has to be uploaded to the GPU memory every frame, even when only a fraction of the data changes.
 But modern computers are too forgiving for me to bother myself implementing this properly with separate framebuffers)
-8. The shader programs are in the assets directory under the core module. `texture.frag` is the one used for rendering.
+8. The shader programs are in the assets directory under the core module. `texturebars.frag` is the one used for rendering.